rust-lang/rfcs/text/0000-raw-reference-operator.md

 ```

 The only way to create a pointer to an unaligned or dangling location without
-triggering undefined behavior is to *immediately* turn it into a raw pointer.
+triggering undefined behavior is to *immediately* turn it into a raw pointer
+using an explicit cast or an implicit coercion.
 All of the following are valid:

 ```rust
 let packed_cast = unsafe { &packed.field as *const _ };